Nibir1/Helix/README.md

 /ask "how do I check disk space on Linux?"

 # Generate and execute commands from English
-/cmd "show me all the text files in this directory"
+/cmd "list all the files in this directory"

 # Explain what a command does
 /explain "rm -rf node_modules"